Sole or main residence and occupancy

-There is no minimum period of occupancy required to be regarded as being resident in a property (in some case residence can be regarded as taking place even if the property is not physically occupied)
+There is no minimum period of occupancy required to be regarded as being resident in a property.
+In some case residence can take place even if the property is not physically occupied.

 The qualification “sole or main” addresses the fact that a person may reside in more than one place.
 We think that it is probably impossible to produce a definition of “main residence” that will provide the appropriate test in all circumstances.
 Usually, however, a person’s main residence will be the dwelling that a reasonable onlooker, with knowledge of the material facts, would regard as that person’s home at the material time.
 That test may not always be an easy one to apply, but we have no doubt as to the conclusion to which it leads in the present case.

-Although occupancy and residence go hand in hand in most cases the two terms are separately defined within Council Tax legislation.
-A person can be in principal be in occupation of a property without being ‘resident’ in the property.
-Many Council Tax reductions or premiums require occupancy (such as the ‘long-term empty’ premium) and therefore do not directly appear to require ‘residence’.
+Although occupancy and residence go hand in hand the two terms are separately defined within Council Tax legislation.
+A person can in principal be in occupation of a property for Council Tax purposes without being ‘resident’.
+Some Council Tax reductions or premiums only require occupancy (such as the ‘long-term empty’ premium) and therefore do not directly appear to require ‘residence’.

 an “unoccupied dwelling” means a dwelling in which no one lives.